List of Saiyuki characters: Shien

 Shien (紫炎): One of the heavenly people who act together with.

 He's the type who doesn't like useless killing, but he's completely unforgiving of those who get in the way of his goals or attack him.

 His weapon is a two-sword whip of light that he carries in his chest, and has the power and speed to cut an enemy in two without looking back.

 comes down with Prince Homura for exciting adventures.
 He never harms anyone unless he has to defend himself.
-However, once getting in a battle, he is fierce, slaying the opponent with his twin 'Light Whips.'
-Despite that he nearly always lets the Sanzo party live when he fights them.
-He previously worked under War Prince Nataku, and wonders what Nataku saw in the human world, after the fight with Gyumaoh, as Nataku told him he wanted to stay longer.
+However, once in a battle, he is fierce, slaying the opponent with his twin 'Light Whips.'
+Despite that, he nearly always lets the Sanzo party live when he fights them.
+He previously worked under War Prince Nataku and wonders what Nataku saw in the human world after the fight with Gyumaoh, as Nataku told him he wanted to stay longer.
 A celebration is held every year when he descends to view the scenery Nataku seemed to be most fond of.
 Despite his calm exterior, he's racked by the guilt that he followed the orders to not help Nataku against Gyumaoh.
 He wears a hair which later turns out to be a power limiter in his final fight against Hakkai in Saiyuki Gensomaden, where despite Shien's power he's killed by Hakkai when he was aided by Hakuryuu after Hakkai causes Shien to lose focus by playing on the fact that he hides his guilt.
 In the manga, Shien makes only a brief appearance in Saiyuki Gaiden, talking with Homura and Zenon.
 In the Japanese version he is voiced by Hiroshi Yanaka and in the English version he is voiced by Spike Spencer.